 Of course not.

 You can do a lot to boost profitability even if you don’t redesign your menus [physical or digital].
-Think of menu engineering as an opportunity to hone processes and make creative kitchen decisions that positively impact your profit and loss statement.
+Consider menu engineering an opportunity to hone processes and make creative kitchen decisions that positively impact your profit and loss statement.

-And if you do want to re-do your physical menus, do a test run.
-Roll out the new menu design in a handful of locations; use printed daily menu inserts to see how your customers respond, or experiment with digital menus.
+If you do want to re-do your physical menus, do a test run.
+Roll out the new menu design in a handful of locations, use printed daily menu inserts to see how your customers respond or experiment with digital menus.

 Start small before going big.
-Platforms like Apicbase are a daily treasure trove of data that can boost your bottom line — take advantage of it and make profitability improvements your weekly goal.
+Platforms like Apicbase’s restaurant data analytics software offer a daily treasure trove of data that can boost your bottom line—take advantage of it and make profitability improvements your weekly goal.

 Apicbase’s Menu Engineering Software Lets You Work the Magic Every Day

-Unlike most of things in the F&B industry, menu engineering isn’t part art and part science.
+Effective menu engineering isn’t part art and part science.
+It’s all science.

-With Apicbase’s menu engineering software monitoring your actual food costs, you can keep your costed recipes accurate at all times.
-This results in a real-time overview of your contribution margins, and allows you to react quickly whenever you notice an item dipping below its desired profitability level.
+With Apicbase’s menu engineering software, you can monitor actual food costs to keep your recipes accurate.
+This provides a real-time overview of your contribution margins, allowing you to react quickly if an item falls below its desired profitability level.